jeroenvandisseldorp/ksml/docs/reference/configuration-reference.md

 |-----------------------|--------|----------|------------------------------------------------|
 | `bootstrap.servers`   | String | Yes      | Comma-separated list of Kafka brokers         |
 | `application.id`      | String | Yes      | Unique identifier for the Kafka Streams app   |

+!!! note "Application ID Aliases"
+    You can use any of these property names for the application ID:
+    - `application.id` (standard Kafka property)
+    - `applicationId` (camelCase variant)
+    - `app.id` (KSML shorthand)

 ### Common Properties